 Welcome to this ongoing project space where Esmond Lee explores Toronto’s dynamic space between urban and rural most often referred to as suburbs.
 Expect continuous change here as the work expands and deepens.

 The City of Toronto proudly celebrates itself as the most diverse city in the world, with visible minorities making up 51% of its population.
 Traditional ethnic enclaves with distinct borders such as Chinatown, and Little Italy from early waves of immigration are found within the inner city.
 However, recent waves of immigration has formed even larger ethnic communities in the suburbs.
 Approximately 64% of Toronto’s peripheral population identify as visible minorities, reaching 96% in Scarborough North and 88% in Etobicoke North at the far corners of the city.

-Lower income is also predominately at the periphery.
-Pockets of lower income in downtown include traditional ethnic enclaves and student living areas around campuses.
+The periphery is also home to lower income groups.
+Pockets of lower income in downtown include traditional ethnic enclaves and student living areas around campuses associated with student housing.

 Amongst all generation of immigrants, a higher percentage of first generation live in the urban periphery and historical ethnic enclaves.
 This geographical distribution is similar with the median individual income and visible minority map.
 Areas of first generation also exist around in student living around campuses.

 Second generation, defined as being born in Canada and having at least one parent born outside Canada, is well mixed throughout Toronto.
 Second generation never account for more than 55% of immigrants in any given area.